 Government Agencies Worldwide Support the Safety of BPA Based on a Strong Scientific Foundation

-The most recent statement from a government agency on the safety of BPA is from the U.S. Food and Drug Administration (FDA) in June 2013.
+The reaffirms FDA’s June 2013 statement on the safety of BPA.
 Its bottom line on safety is concisely and unambiguously captured in the form of a Q&A that appears on the FDA website:

 “Is BPA safe?
 Yes.
 Based on FDA’s ongoing safety review of scientific evidence, the available information continues to support the safety of BPA for the currently approved uses in food containers and packaging.”